girishbathala/Word-Transformation-C-/README.md

+Author : Girish Bathala, UCSDs
+Title : Transformation between strings ( C++ )

-# Word-Transformation-C++
+# Description
 Transformation of a string from source to destination using only 4 possible operations.
 Add a charactrer, Delete a character, Replace a character, Replace with anagram.
 The cost of each operation is given as an input.

-/* Author : Girish Bathala, UCSDs
- * Title : Transformation between strings
- *
- * Description : Transform one word into another with four operations :
- * 1] Add a letter
- * 2] Delete a letter
- * 3] Change a letter
- * 4] Anagram of existing word
- *
- * Input : Associated cost with each of the above operations :
+Input : Associated cost with each of the above operations :
- * Say : n1 n2 n3 n4 or 1 3 4 5
+Say : n1 n2 n3 n4 or 1 3 4 5
- * The source and destination strings
+The source and destination strings

- *
- * Output : The cost of transforming one word to another or "-1" if it's not possible *
+Output : The cost of transforming one word to another or "-1" if it's not possible Assumptions : ( According to the sample test cases given in the challenge ) 1] Minimum length of each interim word is 3
- *
- * Assumptions : ( According to the sample test cases given in the challenge )
- * 1] Minimum length of each interim word is 3
- * 2] Each word consists of only "CAPITAL" letter (26 in number),
- *    if incorperating other ASCII characters the code can be changed accordingly
- * 3] The weight of each edge is positive ( no negative egde weights or cycles ).
+2] Each word consists of only "CAPITAL" letter (26 in number), if incorperating other ASCII characters the code can be changed accordingly 3] The weight of each edge is positive ( no negative egde weights or cycles ).
    This is required to apply dijkstra's algorithm
- *

 *************************************************************************************
 # Directory Structure :
 headers - Dictionary.h, Graph.h	( Class definitions )